Life on Long Island in the 1960s – Memories of Strawberry Picking in June

 Every June, Newsday, the Long Island newspaper, has articles about all the places you can still go out East on the Island to pick your own berries, and they write about the strawberry festivals that take place at this time of year.
 The articles always remind me of a wonderful time we were able to share together as a family, when we were growing up.

 Let us know what you think!
-Create a login, and leave your comment in the box below.
-Please note: All comments are reviewed by our editor before they appear on the site.
-Do you have a great story? e-mail it to us at email@example.com
+Do you have a great story, a photo or a comment? e-mail it to us at email@example.com